News

 Make it Inclusive & Scalable

-Plan For All Cyclists: Commuters, students who ride casually, staff, and even visitors.
+Plan for all kinds of cyclists: commuters, students who ride casually, staff, and even visitors.

-Start Small & Design Modularly: Build infrastructure that can easily expand (more racks, repair stations, or shelters) as demand grows.
+Start small but design modularly: build infrastructure that can easily expand (more racks, repair stations, or shelters) as demand grows.

 Implementation Strategy

-Creating a cycle-friendly campus is more than just ordering bike racks – here’s a high-level roadmap to get you started:
+Putting together a bike-friendly campus is more than just ordering racks – here’s a high-level roadmap for colleges to follow:

 - Form a working group.
 Bring together facilities, sustainability, student government, campus planning, and transportation offices.

 - Conduct an audit.
-Map current bike parking, repair needs, and usage rates using surveys or observation.
+Map current bike parking, repair need, and usage rates using surveys or observation.

 - Pilot project.
-Start with one or two trial areas, for example a repair station at commuter lots or a branded rack near a high-traffic building.
+Start with one or two “pilot zones” – eg. A repair station at commuter lots, or a branded rack near a high-traffic building.

 - Measure impact.
-Track how many bikes use the shelter or racks, how often is the repair station used, and assess whether bike commuting is increasing.
+Track usage: how many bikes use the shelter or racks, how often is the repair station used, is bike commuting increasing?

 - Scale up.
-Based on pilot results, expand infrastructure in phases and use data to justify funding for more shelters, racks, or repair stations.
+Based on pilot results, expand infrastructure in phases.
+Use data to justify funding for more shelters, racks, or repair stations.

 - Promote and educate.
 Launch a bike-to-campus campaign, hold maintenance clinics, and use signage and branding to integrate cycling into the campus culture.